Keyspace-cloud/web/README.md

 ## For developers:

-### Dev mode
+### Install dependancies
-`npm start`

-Runs the app in the development mode.<br /> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br /> You will also see any lint errors in the console.
+`yarn`

 ### To build
-`yarn build`
+Build for manifest version 2 with `yarn build`

+Build for manifest version 3 with `yarn v3build`

+### Rebuild icon manifest

+If adding a new icon SVG, rebuild the icon manifest with `yarn build-icon`

 ## Plugin setup
 ### For chrome

-1. Create a build folder with `npm run build` or `yarn build`
+1. Create a build folder with `yarn v3build`

 2. Open `chrome://extensions` with "Developer mode" on